-We intend this report solely for the information and use of management, the audit committee, the Governing Board, federal awarding agencies and pass-through entities and others within the ESC.
+We intend this report solely for the information and use of the audit committee, management, Governing Board, others within the ESC, federal awarding agencies, and pass-through entities.
 It is not intended for anyone other than these specified parties.

 Dave Yost Auditor of State